 International company structures established in decades gone by to help wealthy owners of property in Spain avoid tax are now a ticking time-bomb for some, as the Spanish tax authorities set their sights on them.

-Non-resident couple´s rental income(1) Monthly Rental Income(2) 1,500 6,000 12,000 Annual Rental Income 18,000 72,000 144,000 Less Expenses(3) (1,000) (3,000) (6,000) = Taxable Income 17,000 60,000 138,000 Income Tax(4) Flat Rate 28% 4,760 19,320 38,640 Annual Income Tax Due 4,760 19,320 38,640 Tax Due as % of Gross Income 26.
+Non-resident couple´s rental income(1) Monthly Rental Income(2) 1,500 6,000 12,000 Annual Rental Income 18,000 72,000 144,000 Less Expenses(3) (1,000) (3,000) (6,000) = Taxable Income 17,000 60,000 138,000 Income Tax(4) Flat Rate 28% 4,760 19,320 38,640 Annual Income Tax Due 4,760 19,320 38,640 Tax Due as % of Gross Income 26.44% 26.83% 26.83% DISCLAIMER: The information contained above is marketing material only and is not written tax advice directed at the particular facts and circumstances of any person and should not be relied upon.
+We encourage you to discuss your particular situation with us or an independent tax advisor.
+This information was last updated on May 26, 2016.

 The law of the deceased’s nationality applies to inheritance.
 The main laws regulating inheritance are the Portuguese Civil Code, fifth book (articles 2024 to 2334) and book one (articles 62 to 65).